L-Blondy/up-fetch/README.md

 **Available on:** `upfetch ✔️`, `createFetcher ❌`

-The url search params.
-Can be a string, object or [entries][entries]. \
+The url search params. \
-Params of type string remain *as is*, meaning that the user is responsible for encoding/serialization. \
+Supports strings, non-nested objects and primitive [entries][entries] by default. \
-Non-nested objects and primitive entries are properly serialized by default.
-To add support for nested objects, use the [serializeParams](#serializeparams-upfetch-createfetcher) option.
+See the [serializeParams](#serializeparams-upfetch-createfetcher) option for more complex use cases.

 **Example:**